owlbarn/tutorial/book/aeos/README.md

 ----------- ----------- ----------- ----------- ----------- -------------
 : Tuned results using AEOS on different platforms  {#tbl:aeos:perf}

 I then evaluate the performance improvement after applying AEOS.
 I compare each generated parameter with 30 random generated thresholds.
 These measured average ratios are then presented as a box plot, as shown in the figure below.

 ![Evaluation of the performance improvement of AEOS](images/aeos/perf.png){#fig:aeso:perf}

 It can be observed that in general more than 20% average performance improvement can be expected on the MacBook.
 The result on Raspberry Pi shows a larger deviation but also a higher performance gain (about 30% on average).
 One reason of this difference could be that a suitable threshold on Raspberry Pi tends to be smaller, leading to a larger probability to outperform a randomly generated value.
 Note that I cannot proclaim that the tuned parameters are always optimal, since the figure shows that in some rare cases where the improvement percentages are minus, the randomly found values indeed perform better.
 Also, the result seems to suggest that AEOS can provide a certain bound, albeit a loose one, on the performance improvement, regardless of the type of operation.
 These interesting issues require further investigation.

+## Summary